JWCook/jwcook.dev/pages/posts/website-1-basics.md

 * **Inputs:** Its reference implementation is built around the [reStructuredText](https://docutils.sourceforge.io/rst.html) (rST) markup language, but it can be extended to work with other formats.
-* **Outputs:** We're mainly interested in the HTML output right now, but also supports things like LaTeX and manpages.
+* **Outputs:** We're mainly interested in the HTML output right now, but it also supports things like LaTeX and manpages.

 ### Docutils rST conversion example
 Here is a simple example of an rST document: